 Scoring the Torrance Tests of Creative Thinking

-The Torrance Tests of Creative Thinking evaluates four main aspects of creativity:
+The Torrance Tests of Creative Thinking evaluate four main aspects of creativity:

 1. Fluency: The number of relevant ideas generated in response to the stimulus.